Where To Eat And Drink In The North End

 If you’re looking for a pizza with a nicely charred, almost perfectly puffed crust, Locale is your spot.
 If you’re need a place that has a reliably great craft beer selection in a neighborhood where almost every other restaurant focuses on wine (but that also has good wine, too), Locale’s got you covered there, too.
 And if you want a spot that’s on Hanover but down towards the harbor where the tourists don’t usually go, then Locale’s here for you.
 If you’re still looking for more, then we need to talk about how you live your life because you’re kinda being difficult.

 Sometimes it seems like every suburban family celebrating a birthday from Framingham to Canton is inside of Mamma Maria, but it’s hard to blame them.
-This white-tablecloth spot in a multi-level brownstone overlooking North Square gives you old North End romance without the kitsch, along with a menu that, with things like uni and crab spaghettini, is definitely a step above most of the neighborhood’s lazier red sauce joints.
+This white-tablecloth spot in a multi-level brownstone overlooking North Square gives you old North End romance without the kitsch, along with a menu that, with things like clam and bay scallop pasta, is definitely a step above most of the neighborhood’s lazier red sauce joints.

 With slices roughly the size of a roadmap (remember roadmaps?) this slice joint on Salem is the neighborhood’s best drunk pizza spot.
 Thankfully, the pizza is also plenty good (if overwhelming) when you’re sober, too.

 Carmelina’s is tiny and right smack in the middle of Hanover, so it can be hard to get in at times, but it’s worth the hassle during the summer if you can snag one of the tables along the sidewalk.
 Otherwise, grab a seat at the small bar fronting the open kitchen, because Carmelina’s features one of the better red sauce menus in the neighborhood and almost always has a fun crowd in the brick-walled dining room.
 Get the frutti di mare and you won’t need to eat for a couple of days.